VinScanPro - Vehicle History Reports

 VIN Verification in Ownership Context

 While vin verification is usually used to confirm that a VIN is real and not tampered with, it can also be part of a title transfer process.
 Verifying the VIN helps ensure that the car being sold matches the title being transferred.
 It doesn't tell you who owns the car — but it helps confirm that the paperwork is connected to the actual vehicle.
+That’s relevant when you’re not sure if the person presenting the vehicle has the right to sell it.
+A verified VIN that matches state records gives confidence that the transfer is legitimate.

 When and Why People Try to Use Plate or VIN to Find the Owner